 Sometimes, family members or friends can participate in cardiac rehab.

 A person needs a referral from a doctor to attend cardiac rehab.
-If a doctor has not provided one, the AHA note, it may be necessary to ask for a referral.
+If a doctor has not provided one, the

 If a person lives far from a cardiac rehabilitation center, a doctor can help arrange transport.
 For some people, it is possible to receive cardiac rehab at home.